syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/PDF%20Document/Change_existing_PDF_properties).

-## Remove specific key from the existing document information
+## Remove Specific Keys from the Existing Document Information

-To remove specific details from the existing document information, you can make use of the **Remove** method of [DocumentInformation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocumentBase.html#Syncfusion_Pdf_PdfDocumentBase_DocumentInformation) property.
-The following code example provides an explanation of how to do this.
+To remove specific details from the existing document information, use the **Remove** method of the [DocumentInformation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocumentBase.html#Syncfusion_Pdf_PdfDocumentBase_DocumentInformation) property.
+The following code example explains how to do this.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}

-//Load the existing PDF document.
+//Load an existing PDF document.
 FileStream docStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);
 PdfLoadedDocument document = new PdfLoadedDocument(docStream);